-1. All applicable federal, state, and local permits shall be obtained prior to the commencement of any development activity.
-If there were comments from Department of State Lands it is the responsibility of the property owner to comply.

-- 2. The property owner is responsible for ensuring compliance, and land use authorization shall remain recorded in the chain of title.
+- 1. All applicable federal, state, and local permits shall be obtained prior to the commencement of any development activity. - 2.
+The property owner is responsible for ensuring compliance, and land use authorization shall remain recorded in the chain of title.
 The statement needs to include language that the purchaser of the property has been provided a copy of the land use approval containing all conditions or restrictions understands the obligation and agrees to fulfill the conditions, unless a modification is approved as provided in this ordinance.
 The property owner is responsible for ensuring compliance, and land use authorization. - 3.
 Pursuant to CCZLDO § 4.6.130 the following conditions will need to be complied with prior to issuance of a zoning compliance letter. - a.
 All uses must comply with applicable development standards and fire siting and safety standards. - b.
-A "Forest Management Covenant", which recognized the right of adjacent and nearby landowners to conduct forest operations consistent with the Forest Practices Act and Rules, shall be recorded in the deed records of the County prior to any final County approval for uses authorizing any type of residential use in the Forest and Forest Mixed Use zones. - c.
-A "Farm Management Covenant", which recognized the right of adjacent and nearby landowners to conduct farm operations consistent with the normal farm practice, shall be recorded in the deed records of the County prior to any final County approval for uses authorizing any type of residential use in the Exclusive Farm Use Zones. - d.
-A Water Supply Requirement form shall be submitted and signed off by the Watermaster. - 4.
+A "Forest Management Covenant", which recognized the right of adjacent and nearby landowners to conduct forest operations consistent with the Forest Practices Act and Rules, shall be recorded in the deed records of the County prior to any final County approval for uses authorizing any type of residential use in the Forest and Forest Mixed Use zones. - 4.
 Pursuant to CCZLDO § 4.6.140 the following conditions will need to be complied with prior to issuance of a zoning compliance letter: - a.
 All Firebreak criteria found in § 4.6.140.10 shall be complied with. - b.
-Evidence shall be provided illustrating that the down slope is 9 percent or less so that the correct additional primary safety zone can be determined. - c.
-The dwelling shall not be sited on a slope of greater than 40 percent. - d.
-The applicant shall provide a statement that if the dwelling has a chimney or chimneys; each chimney shall have a spark arrester. - e.
+The dwelling shall not be sited on a slope of greater than 40 percent. - c.
 The applicant shall provide evidence of a water supply of at least 500 gallons with an operating water pressure of at least 50 PSI and sufficient garden hose to reach the perimeter of the primary fire break. - 5.
-Shall comply with comments/recommendations once they are received from the Coquille Indian Tribe and Oregon Department of State Lands. - 6.
-A Driveway/ Access / Parking Verification Permit shall be submitted and will need to be signed off prior to receiving a Zoning Clearance Letter. - 7.
-Pursuant to CCZLDO § 5.9.100, a Zoning Compliance Letter shall be required prior to the commencement of construction of the proposed dwelling.
+A Driveway/ Access / Parking Verification Permit (DR-21-052) shall be signed off by the Road Department receiving a Zoning Clearance Letter. - 6.
+Pursuant to CCZLDO § 5.9.100, a Zoning Compliance Letter shall be required for the reclassification of the Relative Farm Help Dwelling to a Forest Template Dwelling.
 This will be issued after all conditions have been satisfied.